-Ronotta Holliday, early in her career, accepted a position in the early 2000s as the director of the Pinelake Co-Opportunity Center that is focused on providing aid and serving young women in a low income neighborhood.
+Ronotta Holliday, early in her career, accepted a position in the early 2000s as the director of the Pinelake Co-Opportunity Center which is focused on providing aid and serving young women in a low-income neighborhood.
 Next, she became a senior clerk and an administrative assistant with the University of Michigan in Dining.
 She led projects like rebranding the Java Blu café and earned several awards for leadership and innovation similar to this.
 Now, Ronotta is the senior administrative assistant for the UMDC and WISE (Women in Science and Engineering).

-Ronotta earned her Associate’s degree from Washtenaw Community College and transferred to University of Michigan–Dearborn to earn her B.A. in psychology with a minor in marketing.
+Ronotta earned her Associate’s degree from Washtenaw Community College and transferred to the University of Michigan–Dearborn to earn her B.A. in psychology with a minor in marketing.
 She is now pursuing her Master’s degree in marketing at the University of Michigan—Dearborn.
 Her ultimate goal for her career is to found and lead her own business and/or non-profit.

 Front Desk Coordinator

 Shaylynn Jones earned her B.A. in Sociology from the University of Michigan and started her career in Education with Teach for America as a 2020 Dallas Corp Member.
 From 2020 to 2022, she worked as a 6th grade Math teacher with KIPP Texas Public Schools.
-After her two year contract she decided to travel across America for a gap year.
-After her travels she returned to her alma mater in 2023, and accepted a position with the University of Michigan Detroit Center as their Front Desk Coordinator.
+After her two-year contract, she decided to travel across America for a gap year.
+After her travels, she returned to her alma mater in 2023 and accepted a position with the University of Michigan Detroit Center as their Front Desk Coordinator.

 As an alum of the Rhonda Walker Foundation, Jones is inspired to see change and revitalization in the Detroit area, especially involving the youth, and has the belief that the University is able to influence this.